- 1 Drake Bay Getaway Resort, Osa Peninsula

 Secrets Papagayo, Papagayo Peninsula

-This thatch-roofed, adults-only resort is all about the luxe factor, from the 24-hour room service and top-shelf drinks to a la carte dining and romantic plunge pools.
-The 202 rooms are done up in neutral tones with splashes of turquoise, and all have private patios, some which overlook the Gulf of Papagayo.
+This thatch-roofed, adults-only resort is all about the luxe factor, from the 24-hour room service and top-shelf drinks to à la carte dining and romantic plunge pools.
+The 202 rooms are done up in neutral tones with splashes of turquoise and all have private patios, some which overlook the Gulf of Papagayo.
 JS Tip: Go for a walk around the property to spot resident Howler monkeys playing in the trees.

 Hotel Riu Palace Costa Rica, Guanacaste

 Our favorite thing about this waterfront property: no spring breakers-gone-wild allowed.
-Despite its size--538 guest rooms, four pools (plus Coconut, a swim-up bar, and a casino--the resort still manages to feel both intimate and exclusive.
-There are hundreds of activities to do in the area--ziplining excursions, visits to the active volcano Rincon de la Viaje, tours of the nearby town, Liberia--not to mention onsite diversions like paddleboarding and a scuba diving lesson, both included in your rate.
+Despite its size—538 guest rooms, four pools (plus Coconut, a swim-up bar), and a casino—the resort still manages to feel both intimate and exclusive.
+There are hundreds of activities to do in the area—zip-lining excursions, visits to the active volcano Rincon de la Viaje, tours of the nearby town, Liberia—not to mention onsite diversions like paddle-boarding and a scuba diving lesson, both included in your rate.

 Villa Buena Onda, Guanacaste

-This seven room adults-only hideaway has more staffers than guests, which tells you something about the quality of service.
-Each room includes indulgent touches like gurgling fountains on private patios, or balconies overlooking the distant Papagayo Bay, but you’ll spend most of your time at the nearby beach or exploring the property (taking cooking classes, pilates and yoga, or simply relaxing by the pool).
+This seven-room, adults-only hideaway has more staffers than guests, which tells you something about the quality of service.
+Each room includes indulgent touches like gurgling fountains on private patios or balconies overlooking the distant Papagayo Bay, but you’ll spend most of your time at the nearby beach or exploring the property (taking cooking classes, pilates and yoga, or simply relaxing by the pool).

-Set right on Tambor beach, where cliffs tumble down to a lapping turquoise sea, Barcelo Tambor is a standout for the fun factor: all guests get a comped 18-holes of golf for each night of their stay, on the only course in the world to play host to 170 free-range scarlet macaws.
-You’ll also find more than 21,000-square-feet of pools (plus a waterfall!), a giant chess board, a trampoline, a climbing wall and an archery range.
+Set right on Tambor beach, where cliffs tumble down to a lapping turquoise sea, Barcelo Tambor is a standout for the fun factor: all guests get a comped 18 holes of golf for each night of their stay, on the only course in the world to play host to 170 free-range scarlet macaws.
+You’ll also find more than 21,000 square feet of pools (plus a waterfall!), a giant chess board, a trampoline, a climbing wall, and an archery range.

-- The Best Bohemian Beach Getawayd–Beyond Tulum
+- The Best Bohemian Beach Getaways Beyond Tulum

 Say "no" to FOMO.